20 Tips for successful farming in 2021

 Apply the organic manures like compost, cow and chicken dung on your garden before sowing your seeds or planting seedlings.
 It ensures there is a uniform distribution of the fertilizers all over the field.
 Basal dressing before tilling allows it to mix with soil.

 Topdressing is applying fertilizer on growing crops.
 The aim is to feed them with nitrogen nutrient in a readily available form.
-We advise multiple applications to a single one.
+Have multiple applications instead of doing it once.
 Depending on your crops or scale, you can apply it manually or using spreaders and sprayers.
 You can also scatter it using harrows and or use soluble types and apply it using sprinklers.

 The examples of nitrogen fertilizers used in top dressing are as follows.
 The last three are available in liquid form.